foss-xtensa/Bin_And_Quant/slim/README.md

 Also, to change to custom rangevalues, modify line 123.

 Once the top accuracy model for a particular layer compression is generated, the unique values in a particular layer can be seen using test_modified_file.py.

+test_modified_file.py

-In test_modified_file.py, change the top_model_file variable and num_layers. num_layers corresponds to the total number of layers for which the unique values is to be printed.
+, change the top_model_file variable and num_layers. num_layers corresponds to the total number of layers for which the unique values is to be printed.

 To plot the weight value distribution for a particular layer of a model, use plot_layers.py.
 Change the model_name and tflite_model parameters.
 The curr_layer parameter determines the layer for which the distribution is plotted.

-Finally, to evaluate the B&Q model or the original model, use tflite_eval.py.
+Finally, to evaluate the B&Q model or the original model, use

+tflite_eval.py.

 python3 tflite_eval.py     --alsologtostderr  --dataset_dir=../../MobileNet/models/research/imagenet-data     --dataset_name=imagenet     --dataset_split_name=validation     --model_name=inception_v2 --batch_size=10 --tflite_file=inception_v2_top_acc_model_12_.tflite --eval_size=10000